aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Telegram user ID is the external platform identifier.
 * Telegram username is optional and mutable.

+Deletion does not break this relationship.

+If a deleted user later reactivates, the same TelegramIdentity remains attached to the same User.

+The same Telegram identity must not be used to create a clean new User for the purpose of bypassing retained reports, restrictions, bans, moderation history, payment history, safety history, or audit history.

 ### User and Account

 * User has one Account.